pertusa/programming2/strings/strings.md

 # Unit 2 - Strings

-Most programs have to deal at some time with text data.
-We need to manipulate strings when displaying a message on the screen to a user or reading the name of a client entered via a keyboard, for example.
+Most programs have to deal with text data.
+We need to manipulate strings when displaying a message on the screen or reading the name of a client entered from the keyboard, for example.

-The C ++ language provides two ways to work with text strings:
+The C++ language provides two ways to work with text strings:

 * C-style arrays of characters

 * C++ `string` class

-In this topic we will first see the C-style arrays of characters, and then focus on how to work with the `string` class in C ++.
+In this unit we will first review the C-style arrays of characters, and then focus on how to work with the `string` class in C++.

 The `string` class makes working with text much easier, so it will be our preferred option in Programming 2.
-The only circumstance in which we will necessarily need to use C-style arrays will be when we dealing with binary files.
-We will explain the reason for this in the next unit (Unit 3).
+The only circumstance in which we will necessarily need to use C-style arrays will be when dealing with binary files.
+We will explain the reason for this in the Unit 3.

 ## Arrays of characters in C

 ### Declaration and initialization

-This way of manipulating text is native to the C language but can also be used in C++.
+Arrays of characters are native to the C language but can also be used in C++.

 Text in C is represented by arrays of characters \(that is, of type `char`\) ending in the null character \(`'\0'`\).
 Like all arrays, they have a fixed size that is established at compilation time it and it can no longer vary throughout the execution of the program.